An Experimental Characterization of Mechanical Layer Jamming Systems: RESULTS

 \subsection{Torsional Stiffness}

-Figure \ref{fig:twist_raw} shows the torque response during twisting at 1$^{\circ}$/s.
+Fig. \ref{fig:twist_raw} shows the torque response during twisting at 1$^{\circ}$/s.
 A representative example with tooth diameter \diameter = 3 mm, and gap of 1/4\diameter for various tooth heights is shown.
 Like in the bending test, the jammed state consistently exhibited higher torque than the unjammed state.
 This indicates that the jamming mechanism effectively increases torsional resistance.
-The jamming state tends to approach and sometimes overcome the composite samples for equivalent height.
+The jamming state approaches and sometimes overcomes the composite samples (Fig. \ref{fig:CAD}c) for equivalent height.

 The torsional stiffness, computed as the slope of the torque–angle slopes, for all the samples are compared in Fig. \ref{fig:twist_slope}.
-The jammed state tends to follow the behavior of the composite model, indicating a similar torsion stiffness response, while the unjammed state remains nearly constant across all parameter variations.
+The jammed state tends to follow the behavior of the composite design, indicating a similar torsion stiffness response, while the unjammed state remains nearly constant across all parameter variations.
 The data is sorted with the height as the main parameter, showing a clear increasing trend of stiffness of the jammed state from the unjammed one with increasing height.